European Doctoral Program in Quantitative Economics

 Application procedure at UCL

-In order to apply for the European Doctoral Program in Quantitative Economics, please note that you have to be a member of one of the seven institutions that are affiliated with the program, CORE (UCL) being one of them.
+In order to apply for the European Doctoral Program in Quantitative Economics, please note that you have to be a student at one of the seven institutions that are affiliated with the program, CORE (UCL) being one of them.

 Doing a PHD at UCL/CORE